 Biochemistry Graduate Program.

-Awards: Recipient of the Summer Research Fellowship (SRF) Award from the Endocrine Society (2019)
+Jessica Sora Lee.
+Medical visiting student from Laoyla.
+Awards: Recipient of the Summer Research Fellowship (SRF) Award from the Endocrine Society (2022).
+Summer 2022

 Past lab members

 Thu Van Quynh Duong, PhD/DO student.
 August 2018-May 2022

 Rachel Eck.
 Animal Science (January 2022-January 2023)